Roatleroy/Hangman/README.md

 <strong>Future:  </strong>
 ULI = UNKNOWN LETTER INDICATOR

-- System is going through a Assertion failure trying to figure it out currently. (says something about buffer sizeb being to small)
+- System is going through a Assertion failure trying to figure it out currently. (says something about buffer size being to small)

 <strong> 0.4</strong>